gferhpc/supercomputing.tue.nl/docs/events.md

 ---
 title: Events
 description: >
-  Stay updated on the latest events at the TU/e Supercomputing Center.
-Join us for workshops, seminars, and conferences that focus on high-performance computing, research advancements, and networking opportunities for researchers and industry professionals.
+  Discover upcoming events, workshops, and training sessions at the TU/e Supercomputing Center, designed to enhance skills and foster collaboration in high-performance computing and scientific research.
 hide: [ navigation ]
 template: events.html
 ---